nuvalis/JS-KMOM710/app/content/index.md

 Download Zip, or clone.

-Copy/Move the *jquery.mzModal.js* to your js directory ex: *Anax/webroot/js*
+Copy the *jquery.mzModal.js* to your js directory ex: *Anax/webroot/js* and copy the *mzTools.less/mzModal.css* to your */css* directory.
-And Copy/Move the mzTools.less/mzModal.css to your css directory.

 Remember to register your new files in Anax.

 If you want to use the modal without the ajax part it needs some configuration